needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 ![](images/index044.png)

-4. Save & test (run a tutorial or reopen the tutorial window)
+4. Save and test (run a tutorial or reopen the tutorial window)

 ## Rich text support